This is a named option within the Audiology Au.D.

 Students who are having difficulty with essential abilities and/or meeting competencies in coursework will receive a written improvement plan.
 An improvement plan specifies the ASHA standards and competencies that the student has not met, as well as a statement explaining what the student must do to meet competency level and a statement explaining what the faculty will do to provide opportunities for improved performance.
 An improvement plan may require the student to retake an examination or even repeat an entire course if deemed necessary by the academic instructor.
 If a student has an improvement plan, he/she should communicate regularly with each academic instructor to discuss the plan each semester the plan is in place.
 The student is responsible for scheduling these communications.

-Consult the program for additional program-specific time constraints.
+Refer to the Graduate School: Time Limits policy.
+Consult the program for additional program-specific time limits.

 Grievances and Appeals